Free stuff at Walt Disney World Outside the Parks

 Fireworks Viewing: Many of the fireworks shows can be seen from outside the parks.
 Happily Ever After, in particular can be seen from the resorts around Bay Lake and from the Ticket and Transportation Center.

 Fort Wilderness: If you are looking for free stuff at Walt Disney World outside the parks, Fort Wilderness is a great place to explore.
-There are walking trails, animals, and more fun things to explore.
+For example, there are walking trails, animals, and more fun things to explore.

 Live Entertainment: There are live entertainment options at the deluxe resorts.
 The Boardwalk often has live entertainment, and there are often musicians entertaining guests at the Grand Floridian Resort.
 One moderate resort, Port Orleans Riverside, also has live entertainment in the form of comedian Yehaa Bob.